Kalyank2/Kalyank2/README.md

-# Hi there, I'm Kalyan Kuraku 👋
+# Hi there, I'm Kalyan 👋

 Welcome to my GitHub profile!
 I’m a Computer Science student at **Dayananda Sagar University**, recently joined in 2025.